xl402/neural-oblivious-decision-ensembles/README.md

 ### Usage
-Below is an example of a binary classifier implemented with 3 layers of decision tree ensemble, each of depth 5 with 100 estimators.
+Below is an example of a binary classifier implemented with 3 layers of decision trees ensemble, each of depth 5 with 100 estimators.

 <img src="https://imgur.com/m4Qr19l.png" width="500px"></img>